Visiting Canyonlands National Park in April

 Canyonlands National Park in April

-Canyonlands National Park is open 24/7.
-Visit the NPS site to get the updated Canyonlands operating hours.
+Canyonlands National Park is open 24/7, but always check the updated Canyonlands operating hours for Visitor Centers and services.

 Canyonlands Weather in April